 4. Teaching a contending perspectives course on economics of the environment

-All of the course structures contained in this chapter are of course simply materials from which to draw.
-Above, one could choose to teach the courses as laid out, or pick elements to include in one’s own introductory or intermediate microeconomics courses.
-Both of these courses are core to the curriculum, and are ideal if one’s goal is to integrate sustainability into the curriculum.
+All the course structures contained in this chapter are of course simply materials from which to draw.
+Above, one could choose to teach the courses as laid out or pick elements to include in one’s own introductory or intermediate microeconomics courses.
+Or they could simply be a set of concepts that are significant in this sphere.
+Both courses are core to the curriculum and are ideal if one’s goal is to integrate sustainability into the curriculum.
 However, if one chose instead to create specialist courses, or if the goal was to allow students to build on earlier core courses, a different model is required.
 The next two sections discuss two possible options: one is a course on economics of the environment; the second (Section 5) is on economics of/for sustainability.

 A third alternative is to teach both ‘environmental economics’ and ‘ecological economics’ in debate or, in parallel, i.e. as complementary or contending perspectives.
 Again, the instructor faces a choice of how to do this.
 In the course shown below (see Table 2) the contrast between the two views of economics is presented almost immediately.